 Mourning the Loss of Donald Dietrich

 Theology Professor Emeritus Donald J. Dietrich passed away on Saturday, November 16.
 Prof. Dietrich was not only a brilliant scholar, but a beloved mentor and friend to many of the BC community.
 He will be deeply missed.
-BC News Release
+BC News

 NEW Grad A&S Program

 Students may now pursue a joint M.A. in Philosophy and Theology.
 Concentrations include: Faith, Science and Philosophy; Foundations in Philosophy and Theology; Medieval Philosophy and Theology; and Philosophy and Religions.
-Program co-directors are Prof. Jeffrey Bloechl (Philosophy) and Brian Robinette (Theology).
+Program co-directors are professors Jeffrey Bloechl (Philosophy) and Brian Robinette (Theology).